aldenml/ecc/README.md

 the server and stores its encrypted credentials in the server, but the server never knows what the password is.

-The registration flow is shown below (from the
+The registration flow is shown below (from the IRTF draft):

-):
 ```
        creds                                   parameters
          |                                         |